litestar-org/litestar/docs/usage/5-responses/0-responses-intro.md

     return Resource(id=1, name="my resource")
 ```

-In the example above, the route handle function returns an instance of the `Resource` pydantic class.
+In the example above, the route handler function returns an instance of the `Resource` pydantic class.
 This value will
 then be used by Starlite to construct an instance of the `starlite.response.Response` class using defaults values: the
 response status code will be set to `200` and it's `Content-Type` header will be set to `application/json`.
 The `Resource` instance will be serialized into JSON and set as the response body.